NCEAS/metacat/docs/user/metacat/source/install.rst

 system are obsoleted and you have to install the binary packages by yourself.
 This section provides guidance on how to setup Solr to run in production on *nix platforms, such as Ubuntu.

-Metacat support Solr 8.8.2 and newer versions.
-You might download the binary releases from:
+Metacat supports Solr 8.8.2 and newer versions.
+You may download the binary releases from:

 https://lucene.apache.org/solr/downloads.html